Ruthvik283/AILMS_IITI/readme.md

 </div>

+*There is an option on the sanction page to create new sanctions, which can be used to sanction materials to technicians, leading to a corresponding decrement in the inventory once sanctioned.

 * Likewise, the manager can access the purchase table to inspect specific purchases and view associated invoice PDFs, along with comprehensive details pertaining to each purchase transaction.
 <div align="center">
     <img src="readmeImg\PurchaseTable.png" alt="Logo" width="700px" height="auto">

 </div>

+*An option to add purchases has also been included, after which the corresponding material purchased will get incremented in the inventory.

 <br></br>